wevote/WeVoteCordova/README.md

 the entire directory for iOS including any configuration you made in XCode -- it might take you a lot of time to recover from this.

-### Moving the spinner upwards on the iOS Splash screen and changing it from grey to white
+### Moving the spinner upwards on the iOS Splash screen and changing it from grey to white:  Manual step required

-In `/Users/stevepodell/MyProjects/WeVoteCordova/platforms/ios/WeVoteCordova/Plugins/cordova-plugin-splashscreen/CDVSplashScreen.m`
-change two lines.
+In the non-source controlled file `/Users/stevepodell/MyProjects/WeVoteCordova/platforms/ios/WeVoteCordova/Plugins/cordova-plugin-splashscreen/CDVSplashScreen.m` change two lines.
 The first at about line 84:

     UIActivityIndicatorViewStyle topActivityIndicatorStyle = UIActivityIndicatorViewStyleGray;